suyufeng/ThermoNet/README.md

 * [CLIP-seq](https://github.com/mstrazar/iONMF)

 You can download the datasets from the corresponding website.
-After that, you should prepare the data used in the training code according to the steps below
+After that, you should prepare the data used in the training code according to the steps below.

-1.Clean the dataset format
+1. Clean the dataset format

 Use the `python scripts/0_get_pure_seq_and_label.py` and `python scripts/1_combine_train_test.py`

-2.Sample 100 possible secondary strucutures
+2. Sample 100 possible secondary strucutures

 Use the `python scripts/2_generate_top100.py`

-3.Generate sequence embedding id
+3. Generate sequence embedding id

 Use the `python scripts/3_generate_embedding.py`